Juventus FC Youth Sector: Juventus College

-Primavera (under-19s)
+Primavera (under-20s)

 From the 2012–13 season, the Primavera team is composed of players who are at least 15 years old and who are under 19 in the calendar year in which the season ends.
 Until the 2011–12 season, the age limit was 20.
+Starting from 2023–24, the limit was lifted to 20 again.
 According to Italian football league system, it is the main youth category.
+Unlike many teams in the league, Juventus tend to field under-age players to send them to play with Juventus Next Gen later.

 The team competes in the Campionato Primavera 1.
 They have won four league titles, three Coppa Italia Primavera titles, and three Supercoppa Primavera titles.
 Juventus also won the Torneo di Viareggio a record nine times.

 In 2007 the Juventus under-19 team finished runners-up in the inaugural edition of the Champions Youth Cup in Malaysia, intended to be a Club World Championship powered by G-14; the hed the best defence of the tournament with only two goals conceded in six matches.
 In the 2021–22 UEFA Youth League, Juventus were eliminated after penalty shoot-outs against Benfica at the semi-finals, their best-ever placement in the competition.